stschiff/msmc/README.md

 where the local estimate of the total branchlength is added to every segregating site as fifth column.

 ## Main inference
 We can now run the main program, `msmc inference`, on our annotated datafile (or in case of 2 haplotypes without the branchlength annotation).
-To run the program on a machine with 8 processor cores, the command line looks like this:
+To run the program on a machine with 8 processor cores, the minimal command line looks like this:

     msmc inference -m <mutation_rate> -t 8 --fixedRecombination -o <out_file> <input_file1> <input_file2> ...